viviandotdev/ObsidianVault/+ Encounters/Cultural Revolution.md

 mobilized millions of young people, known as the **Red Guards**, to attack perceived enemies, leading to widespread violence, purges, destruction of cultural heritage, and economic and educational collapse.
 The movement resulted in an estimated 500,000 to 2 million deaths and had a profound and lasting impact on China.

-what is
-Triangle building
-building shadow government
-Mao models

-social revoluation, wipe out entire social class

-Chinese civilian deahs here than all deaths in World War II Great famine,

-keeps exporing food in the great leap forward and killed alot of their own

-Military genius
-brought the people together as communist genius

-**White terror**